mbari-org/ecoz2-whale-cb/MARS_20161221_000046_SongSession_16kHz_HPF5Hz/README.md

     532M ~/Downloads/MARS_20161221_000046_SongSession_16kHz_HPF5Hz/MARS_20161221_000046_SongSession_16kHz_HPF5Hz.wav

 is located outside of this repository.
-This sound has a 50 Db amplification (using Audicity) wrt to the one provided.
+This sound has a 50 Db amplification (using Audacity) wrt to the one provided.

 Also, the generated data is for the moment *not* included in the repo; only included are the resulting plots as referenced in this page.